casainho/GPD_P2_Max-Linux_tweaks/README.md

 On Ubuntu settings, set the Auto-hide the dock.

 In Chrome Internet browser go to Settings -> Appearance -> deselect "Use system style title bar and border".

+# Undervolt and lower CPU frequency

+As I am looking to get the fanless and best battery range, I decided to undervolt and reduce the CPU frequency.
+With the following settings I get battery for 7 hours and the fan can be mostly disabled.

+Create the folowing script file on /: gpd_p2_max_power.sh and with this contents:

+#!/bin/sh
+undervolt -v --core -90 --cache -90 --gpu -175 --uncore -65 --analogio -50; \
+cpufreq-set -r -c 0 -g powersave; \
+cpufreq-set -r -c 1 -g powersave; \
+cpufreq-set -r -c 2 -g powersave; \
+cpufreq-set -r -c 3 -g powersave; \
+cpufreq-set -r -c 0 -d 400MHz -u 2000MHz; \
+cpufreq-set -r -c 1 -d 400MHz -u 2000MHz; \
+cpufreq-set -r -c 2 -d 400MHz -u 2000MHz; \
+cpufreq-set -r -c 3 -d 400MHz -u 2000MHz; \

+Then add that file as a service that will start at startup.
+Note that you may need to change a bit the values for undervolt and you may want to increase the CPU frequency over 2000MHz.